caotrongphuoc/termkit/README.md

 ## Introduction

-termkit is a small toolkit for configuring Linux terminals — pick a theme, prompt, logo, aliases, and font, then apply them with one command.
+Termkit is a small toolkit for configuring Linux terminals — pick a theme, prompt, logo, aliases, and font, then apply them with one command.
 Works for both **bash** and **zsh** setups.
 While using termkit, you rely on the following building blocks:

 - **State file:** A single `configs/settings.conf` captures every choice you have made.
 - **Managed block:** Termkit only writes a fenced block into `~/.bashrc` or `~/.zshrc`; the rest of the file is untouched.
-- **Reversible:** Every apply is idempotent; a single `uninstall` command wipes the block and any files termkit installed.
+- **Reversible:** Every apply is idempotent; a single `uninstall` command wipes the block and any files Termkit installed.

 ### I. How to Use